Wednesday, October 30, 2019

 appreciated Kepler's Astronomia Nova (©P. Habison)

-Only 75 years later, Isaac Newton will fully understand Kepler's writings by applying to the orbiting planets in Kepler's Laws one of the basic principles in physics, the Conservation Laws, in this case, the conservation of angular momentum.
-In 1684 he published the paper De motu corporum in gyrum.
+Only 75 years later, Isaac Newton fully understood Kepler's writings by applying to the orbiting planets in Kepler's Laws one of the basic principles in physics, the Conservation Laws, in this case, the conservation of angular momentum.
+In 1684, Newton published the paper De motu corporum in Hyrum.

 In the following, I would like to show you some of my photos taken during our guided tours.